Orientations of Morse flow trees in Legendrian contact homology: Capping orientation of flow trees

-This is nothing but a choice of trivialization of the boundary conditions induced by the corresponding piece of the pre-glued disk $w_\lambda$, extended to the auxiliary directions.

-However, for elementary end pieces we will make a slight adjustment.
-That is, notice that if $\Lambda$ has $k>0$ end vertices, then the punctured unit disk corresponding to $\Delta(\Gamma_\lambda)$ under the Riemann mapping theorem has $k$ more punctures than the punctured unit disk corresponding to $w_\lambda$.
-Due to this, we will define a capping operator for punctures corresponding to end vertices, and we will use these operators to catch the $\pi$-rotation performed by the boundary condition corresponding to $w_\lambda$ at the end point.
-That is, we define the trivialized boundary condition over the end-pieces to be constantly $\R^n$, and we define the capping operator of the puncture corresponding to the end vertex to be given by
+For end-pieces we will make a slight adjustment.
+That is, notice that if $\Gamma$ has $k>0$ end vertices, then the punctured unit disk corresponding to $\Delta(\Gamma_\lambda)$ under the Riemann mapping theorem has $k$ more marked points than the punctured unit disk corresponding to $w_\lambda$ in the setting of Section \ref{sec:background}.
+Due to this, we will define capping operators for end vertices, and we will use these operators to catch the $\pi$-rotation performed by the boundary condition corresponding to $w_\lambda$ at the end point.
+That is, we assume that the stabilized boundary conditions for the end-piece close to the end-vertex is given by $\R^{n+2}$, and we define the capping operator of the point corresponding to the end vertex $e$ to be given by